Correne Bredin: IIHF

 As part of the IIHF Ambassador and Mentor Program, Bredin was a Hockey Canada athlete ambassador that travelled to Bratislava, Slovakia to participate in the 2011 IIHF High Performance Women's Camp from July 4–12.

+Personal life

+Bredin's cousin is American basketball player Mac McClung.
+Her sister Colette Bredin is also a pro hockey player.

 Career stats

 Bredin player profile from Hockey Canada: